Balega Blister Resister Quarter Review

 The medium cushioning doesn't compress or break down but is responsive, bouncing back to its shape after each step.
 When chossy mountain ridges or dry canyonlands were in our sites, this sock kept our feet well protected and comfortable.

-Balega does call this a "blister resister" sock.
+Balega calls this a "blister resist" sock.
 With a combination of a properly fitted shoe, we would have to agree.
 We had no issues, wearing several different shoes during our testing.
-It's fit, breathability, and material construction all contribute to it staying in place and keeping your feet happy on runs of any length.
-Whether you're tackling your first mile or the hundredth, it'll keep you foot protected for the journey ahead.
+Its fit, breathability, and material construction all contribute to it staying in place and keeping your feet happy on runs of any length.
+Whether you're tackling your first mile or the hundredth, it'll keep your foot protected for the journey ahead.

 This traditional sock is true to fit and features excellent architecture for moisture control, traction, and protection.
 It's a fit that we love and a sock we'd recommend because it doesn't bunch.
 With seamless construction, you don't have to worry about chafing or a weird fit, unless you have a unique foot.

 The length of the sock is quite nice for most days on the road or on the trial.
 The elasticized cuff is thick, without rolling down over time.
 The heel cup and forefoot are plush with underfoot padding while the arch thins materials out for enhanced breathability.
 The toe box stretches nicely to accommodate both wide and narrow forefoot.
 Along the top of the sock are lines of elasticized material, offering a more precise fit than any of the other Balega socks tested.
 Overall, our testers love the fit and would recommend it for all distances and terrain.

 Wicking & Breathability

 With a synthetic construction that applies breathable panels in all the right places, this sock is great for most weather.
 We wore it in temperatures rising into the 100s on hot days.
 Moisture wicks away well, and it vents as you would expect any trail running or road sock to do.